polterguy/magic.node/README.md

 /*
  * Node with two children.
- * Notice, the value is optional, and childrne are declared
+ * Notice, the value is optional, and children are declared
  * by adding 3 spaces in front of the child's name.
  */
 foo